 </segment>

-The definition sections shall be build from any combination of the building blocks contained in section 3.3 and only by those building blocks.
+The definition sections shall be built from any combination of the building blocks contained in section 3.3 and only by those building blocks.

-The attitude block sections shall be build from any combination of the building blocks contained in section 3.3 and only by those building blocks.
+The attitude block sections shall be built from any combination of the building blocks contained in section 3.3 and only by those building blocks.

-Creating a definition section STEP by STEP
+definition section

 The definition section of a PRM shall be contained in the metadata container.